aavegotchi/aavegotchi-wiki/posts/en/gotchiverse.md

 Parcels come in three sizes, with each size providing greater deposits of Alchemica* and more building space

-* Humble: Contain smol deposits of Alchemica and building space
+* Humble: Contain smol deposits of Alchemica and building space (8 x 8 pixels)
-* Reasonably Sized: Contain reasonable deposits of Alchemica and building space
+* Reasonably Sized: Contain reasonable deposits of Alchemica and building space (16 x 16 pixels)
-* Spacious: Contain huge deposits of Alchemica and building space
+* Spacious: Contain huge deposits of Alchemica and building space (32 x 64 pixels)

 *Exact Material amounts are calculated by [Chainlink VRF](/glossary#chainlink-vrf) upon purchase.